ionelmc/python-fields/README.rst

 be clear we're talking about a *Person* object with *first_name*, *last_name*, *height* and *width* fields: the words have clear meaning.

-Again, you should not name your varibles as `f1`, `f2` or any other non-semantic symbols anyway.
+Again, you should not name your variables as `f1`, `f2` or any other non-semantic symbols anyway.

 Semantics precede syntax: it's like looking at a cake resembling a dog, you won't expect the cake to bark and run around.

 Is this stable?
 Is it tested?
 -------------------------------